ubccr/xdmod/docs/configuration.md

 A script, `/bin/xdmod-innodb-convert-fpt`, is provided to help with this process.
 This script will only convert XDMoD related databases.
-For any non-XDMoD databases with InnoDB tables on your server you will need to export the tables manually and load them back in.
+For any non-XDMoD databases with InnoDB tables on your server you will need to export the tables manually, drop the tables and then load them back in.

 The steps to enable the innodb_file_per_table MySQL option and making sure existing InnoDB data is moved to the appropriate file by using the `xdmod-innodb-convert-fpt`